benwiley4000/car-configurator/README.md

 6. There might be a bug with color selection state
 7. there's a bug with switching cars.. eventually you cannot do it anymore.
 8. Why did we stop waiting for connectionInfo.sessionCreated?
-9. Try to reduce time of no car when switching cars
 10. Replace tailwind (after making a bunch of templates)
 11. Fix app in Safari and maybe firefox